- Feature Links

-All employees will have an annual performance evaluation form completed from July 1 through June 30.
+All employees will have an annual performance evaluation form every six months.
 Employees are asked to complete a self-evaluation before receiving their annual evaluation.
 Self-evaluation forms are simply completed by filling out a performance evaluation form.
 Questions about performance evaluation forms should be directed to your immediate supervisor.
 View the Performance Evaluation Form here, the Recognition Pay Form here and Employee Self Evaluation Form here.

 Public Transportation Information